kmyk-jikka/Jikka/CONTRIBUTING.md

 -   improve our Python subset
 -   write the code generater of C++
 -   write the parser of our ML-like language
+-   prepare a system to define rewrite rules easily

 ## Tools